 By the time we made it to the Louvre entrance, we were freezing.
 Nikos left us ambling around the park above the Louvre while he secured our tickets.
 Unfortunately, it was so cold and wet, none of us felt like ambling!
 As we waited for Nikos to return, Dounia and I huddled underneath an archway with street vendors that looked similar to the Arc de Triumph.
 After my last street vendor incident, I was a little wary of them, but luckily, they seemed to understand that we were simply avoiding the weather.

 Nikos returned, and we quickly began our excursion into the Louvre.
 We passed through a mall-like area that had stores that breathed wealth.
-Afterwards, we took a pitstop in the Louvre’s cafeteria.
+Afterward, we took a pitstop in the Louvre’s cafeteria.
 It was ridiculously expensive!
 The bathroom cost upwards of four euros, not to mention the price of food!
 Finally, finally, I was going into the museum that my parents had visited on their own journeys so long ago.
 I purchased a map simply for the scrapbooking opportunity.
-I wasn’t about to let this travel tale slip me by!

 Even Trips Abroad Need Down Time